Indoor Activities in Orlando

 Take ICON Park®, for example — the entertainment, dining and shopping hub that’s home to the famous, 400-foot-tall observation wheel, The Wheel.
 Although the attraction itself sits outside, you can board it without getting wet to enjoy unbeatable views of Orlando’s landscape.
 (The Wheel does pause operations during extremely severe weather.)

 Save on discount tickets: The Wheel

 That’s just the start of ICON Park's indoor attractions.
-Other ways to play here while staying cool and dry include Madame Tussauds Orlando, SEA LIFE Orlando Aquarium, 7D Dark Ride Adventure and Arcade City Orlando.
+Other ways to play here while staying cool and dry include Madame Tussauds Orlando, SEA LIFE Orlando Aquarium, 7D Dark Ride Adventure and In The Game ICON Park.
 The first two are part of Merlin Entertainments, which also operates LEGOLAND® Florida Resort.